 - Senior citizens can avail RD rate upto 7.50%

-- The deposit tenure ranges from 6 months to 120 months
+- The deposit tenure of recurring bank account ranges from 6 months to 120 months

 - Loan facility is available against deposits